What is sepsis?

 The Sepsis Improvement Project

-A paper-based clinical pathway and multidisciplinary education package was collaboratively developed to be utilised across all services.
-The pathway standardised initial sepsis management calling for six actions in the sixty minutes following sepsis recognition: oxygen, two sets of blood cultures, venous blood lactate, rapid fluid resuscitation, and appropriate antibiotic administration.
+A clinical pathway and multidisciplinary education package was collaboratively developed to be utilised across all services.
+The pathway standardised initial sepsis management calling for six actions in the sixty minutes following sepsis recognition: oxygen, two sets of blood cultures, venous blood lactate, rapid fluid resuscitation, appropriate antibiotic administration, and continued monitoring.

 The project resulted in significant improvements in mortality, length of stay, and ICU admissions related to sepsis.